Bruderheim, L6

 I was also lucky to stumble across this 55th anniversary video featuring eyewitnesses, from Global News:

-Bruderheim fell just after a fresh snowfall and landed in snow — the fall is a little unusual because most stones showed no impact marks or chipping.
+Bruderheim fell just after a fresh snowfall and landed in soft snow — the fall is a little unusual because most stones had no impact marks or chipping.

 I’ve kept an eye out for complete stones over the years, but only a few have surfaced.
 They are usually snapped up by collectors as soon as they came to light.
 I was lucky with this particular one; it’s not large, but it’s a fresh, complete stone from this uncommon fall.
 It comes from the Bartoschewitz Collection via Sergei Vasiliev.